antrea-io/antrea/docs/windows.md

 ```

 > Note: The interface will be deleted automatically by Windows after Windows
-> Node reboot.
-So the script need to be executed after reboot the node.
+> Node reboots.
+So the script needs to be executed after rebooting the Node.

 5. Run kubeadm to join the Node

-On Windows Node, use the command that was given to you when you ran
+On Windows Node, run the `kubeadm join` command to join the cluster.
+The token
-`kubeadm init` on a control plane host to join the node to cluster.
+is provided by the master Node.

-If you no longer have this command, or the token has expired, you can run
+If you forgot the token, or the token has expired, you can run
-`kubeadm token create --print-join-command` (on a control plane host) to
+`kubeadm token create --print-join-command` (on the master Node) to
 generate a new token and join command.
 ```
 # Example: